Guarin History, Family Crest & Coats of Arms

 Poynton in Chester, "anciently called Ponynton and Poynington, remained in the possession of the male line of the family of Warren from the reign of Edward III. till the year 1801, when it terminated in Sir George Warren, K.B., from whose daughter, Viscountess Bulkeley, the manor passed by will to the Hon.
 Frances Maria Warren, afterwards Lady Vernon, who was succeeded by her son the present lord. "

-Important Dates for the Guarin family
+Early History of the Guarin family

 This web page shows only a small excerpt of our Guarin research.
 Another 162 words (12 lines of text) covering the years 1138, 1148, 1399, 1563, 1609, 1580, 1628, 1620, 1581, 1605, 1604, 1617, 1694 and 1617 are included under the topic Early Guarin History in all our PDF Extended History products and printed products wherever possible.